rcarmo/vagrant-docker/README.md

 ## Development

-To work on the `vagrant-aws` plugin, clone this repository out, and use [Bundler](http://gembundler.com) to get the dependencies:
+To work on the `vagrant-docker` plugin, clone this repository out, and use [Bundler](http://gembundler.com) to get the dependencies:

 ```